In-depth reviews

 Electric, Petrol

-There's no concrete long-term reliability data on the MX-30 yet, however Mazda's great reputation in this area bodes well; the company is famed for its engineering prowess.
+It’s difficult to get lots of reliability data on the MX-30 given how few have found homes, however, Mazda's great reputation in this area bodes well; the company is famed for its engineering prowess.
 On the safety front, the car secured the maximum five-star rating in independent crash-testing by the experts at Euro NCAP.

 Mazda MX-30 reliability & problems